GTAmodding/gta3script-specs/SPECIFICATION.md

 This statement executes a list of conditions, grabs its compare flag and chooses between two set of statements to execute.

 If the compare flag is true, control is transfered to the first set of statements.
 Otherwise, to the second set if an `ELSE` exists.
-After the set of statements are executed, control is transfered to the end of the IF block, unless execution of the statements resulted in a jump out of it.
+After the set of statements are executed, control is transfered to the end of the IF block, unless execution of the statements resulted in a jump out of the block.

 #### IFNOT Statement